kodemore/chili/README.md

 ## Data mapping

 Sometimes you might run into scenarios that data coming from different sources needs to be remapped before you can hydrate it to your dataclass.
-There might be different reasons:
+There might be several reasons for that:
 - input data is using camelCase convention
 - input data is using different naming
 - input data is missing values

-In all those cases you can pass `mapping` attribute to `init_dataclass/hydrate` or `asdict/extract` functions.
+In all those cases you can pass `mapping` attribute to `init_dataclass/hydrate` or `asdict/extract` functions to perform mapping before hydration or after extraction dataclass.

 ### Field name mapping
 Please consider the following example of simple name mapping: